BUYER'S GUIDE · LARGE FAMILY

 Big Green Egg XL

 The BGE XL is the "for decades" alternative to the Big Joe III.
-Same 61 cm diameter, 100 kg without cart (lighter than Big Joe), and the NASA-patented ceramic is the Large formula at scale.
+Same 61 cm diameter, 100 kg without cart (lighter than Big Joe), and the space-grade high-density ceramic is the Large formula at scale.
 Reason to pick it over Big Joe III is the dealer network: on a 170 kg unit, if something breaks year one, you want a tech to come to your house, not ship the unit back.
 Big Green Egg has that network in Spain; Kamado Joe is building it.
 Drawback: no factory multi-tier grate, no SlōRoller.
 If you smoke and bake pizza equally, Big Joe III wins on cooking; if you mostly smoke, the XL wins on maintenance peace of mind.

 Pros